MicrosoftDocs/dynamics-365-project-operations/articles/pro/Subcontracting/managing-subcontracts-overview.md

 ---
-title: Managing subcontracts in Project Operations
+title: Subcontract management in Project Operations
-description: This topic provides overview about end-to-end management of Subcontracts in Project Operations.
+description: This topic provides an overview of the end-to-end subcontract management process in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 08/02/2021
 ms.topic: article